'Tis the day for re-gifting – the presents that go straight up for sale online

 Why Boxing Day keeps booming

-"We do tend to see fluctuations in how many gifts are listed each year, and it’s not always straightforward as to why," she said.
+"We do tend to see fluctuations in how many gifts are listed each year, and it’s not always straightforward as to why," Bacon said.
 "Gift givers could be getting better at buying, or not."

 She said the ongoing cost-of-living pressures were likely a major driver.